William Ballantine

 Serjeant William Ballantine SL (3 January 1812 – 9 January 1887) was an English Serjeant-at-law, a legal position defunct since the legal reforms of the 1870s.

 Early career

 Born in Howland Street, Tottenham Court Road in Camden, London, the son of a police-magistrate, Ballantine was educated at St Paul's School, and called to the Bar in 1834.
 He joined the Criminal Court and travelled the judicial 'Home Circuit', which necessitated him attending courts in Hertfordshire, Kent, Surrey, Sussex and Essex.
 As a young man he had a wide familiarity with dramatic and literary society, meeting many writers, including Charles Dickens, William Makepeace Thackeray, and Anthony Trollope, and this background helped to obtain for him a large legal practice, particularly in criminal cases.
 In the late 1840s, Ballantine became known as a formidable cross-examiner, having become involved in several famous cases, where he was able to display these skills.
-His great rival at during this period was Serjeant Parry (1816–1880).
+His great rival at during this period was Serjeant Parry (1816–1880), facing him in the Thomas Smethurst murder trial in 1859 for instance, with Ballantine for the prosecution and Parry for the defence.